not-empty/grit-microframework-go/README.md

 ---

-For more examples, see `./ops/curl.sh`.
+For more request examples, see `./ops/curl.sh`.
 Suggestions and contributions welcome!